SeraByte25/Cybersecurity-Writeups-/Web-CTF/THM-The_Sticker_Shop.md

+## Initial Enumeration

-I beging with the next room
+I started the assessment by reviewing the information provided in the room description.

 <img width="755" height="306" alt="image" src="https://github.com/user-attachments/assets/f155c47b-5e90-4d59-8a9c-7f25e69aa115" />

 We have the IP and the only clue "http://10.80.158.20:8080/flag.txt"

-If we enter in the IP we don't have access to the flag
+Accessing the provided URL directly returned a 401 Unauthorized response, indicating that the resource was protected.

 <img width="498" height="216" alt="image" src="https://github.com/user-attachments/assets/f5dd1fc6-9c10-4540-8fa8-af3f100829d9" />

-It's not as easy as it seems.
+This suggests that direct access to /flag.txt is restricted and another attack vector is required.

 Then, we delete /flag.txt in the URL, we got the kitty shop (sticker shop)